Embryology Biology 441 Vertebrate Embryology, Spring 2018 Albert Harris

 X) Dolly the sheep, in contrast, was not a surprise to embryologists.

-XI) Surprisingly little use of growth to create anatomical shapes.
+XI) There is surprisingly little use of growth to create anatomical shapes.

 XII) Scalars, vectors, tensors, & other engineering concepts are needed by embryologists, but are seldom mentioned in any biology textbooks.